How to Lower Call Center Turnover Rates for Good

 |Call center turnover rates mid-2017||30%||20%|

-Why is turnover such an issue in call centers?
+Why is turnover such an issue in contact centers?

 A high call center attrition rate is understandable: CS agents often face a grinding daily routine with multiple challenges, frustrated customers, limited opportunities for career advancement and generally low pay, which makes it inevitable that some customer service agents will burn out or simply choose to move on.